MicroStrategy/mstrio-py/README.md

 # mstrio: Simple and Secure Access to Strategy One Data <!-- omit in toc -->

-**MicroStrategy for Jupyter Extension is no longer developed and supported and was removed from the mstrio-py package in March 2024.
-You can still use the mstrio-py library and all its current and upcoming features.**

-**mstrio** provides a high-level interface for [Python][py_github] and is designed to give **data scientists**, **developers**, and **administrators** simple and secure access to their Strategy One environment.
+**mstrio** provides a high-level interface for [Python][py_github] and is designed to give **administrators**, **developers**, and **data scientists** simple and secure access to their Strategy One environment.
 It wraps [Strategy One REST APIs][mstr_rest_docs] into simple workflows, allowing users to fetch data from cubes and reports, create new datasets, add new data to existing datasets, and manage Users/User Groups, Servers, Projects, and more.
 Since it enforces Strategy One’s user and object security model, you don’t need to worry about setting up separate security rules.

+With mstrio-py for **system administration**, it’s easy to minimize costs by automating critical, time-consuming administrative tasks, even enabling administrators to leverage the power of Python to address complex administrative workflows for maintaining a Strategy One environment.

 With mstrio-py for **data science**, it’s easy to integrate cross-departmental, trustworthy business data in machine learning workflows and enable decision-makers to take action on predictive insights in Strategy One Reports, Dashboards, HyperIntelligence Cards, and customized, embedded analytical applications.

-With mstrio-py for **system administration**, it’s easy to minimize costs by automating critical, time-consuming administrative tasks, even enabling administrators to leverage the power of Python to address complex administrative workflows for maintaining a Strategy One environment.

 # Table of Contents <!-- omit in toc -->